(This is a self-guided tour. So far there are no guided street art tours in Tenerife.)

 - EquipoPara: Gonzalo is the cutting edge of Santa Cruz.
 He makes the town feel like a big city.
 His place always has something going on Thursday, Friday and Saturday.
 At the least, grab a gin and tonic here.
 Gonzalo let me put up a pair of solar-lit eyes in the windows.

-- Cine Victor: the last remaining single-space theatre for movies.
+- Cine Victor: The last remaining single-space theatre for movies, now subsidized by the City Hall.

 2018 PS: A new wall just went up behind Los Gladiolos school near Parque La Granja, with about a dozen works by fine arts students.
-Very impressive, I may have to re-route this tour.
+Impressive, I may have to re-route this tour.